lipskiyp/fastapi_template/README.md

 Configs can be updated inside .envs files with the desired application configurations, database credentials etc.

-## Alembic Migrations
+## Migrations

-To apply alembic migrations configure database credentials inside .envs files and "upgrade" the database by running:
+To apply alembic migrations configure the database credentials inside .envs files and "upgrade" the database by running the following command inside project's directory:

 ```bash
 alembic upgrade head